soham1053/soham/content/reinforcement-learning-overview.md

 ***

-This is about as far as I can go without starting to talk about more niche topics, so feel free to contact me if you want to discuss them.
-Since this was more of an overview on the basics of RL, I'll drop down some of my favorite resources to dive more deep in the field: David Silver's RL Course (most of my post traces back to this course), Open AI's Spinning Up, and if you're new to machine learning in general, I would recommend starting with either Andrew Ng's Deep Learning courses or reading the Deep Learning book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+This is about as far as I can go without starting to talk about more niche topics, so feel free to contact me if you want to discuss them or want me to make a post on it.
+Since this was more of an overview on the basics of RL, I'll drop down some of my favorite resources to dive more deep in the field: [David Silver's RL Course](https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZBiG_XpjnPrSNw-1XQaM_gB "David Silver's RL Course") (most of my post traces back to this course), Lex Fridman's podcasts with RL researchers, [Open AI's Spinning Up](https://spinningup.openai.com/ "Open AI's Spinning Up").

 This post was based on my [GitHub repository of RL notes](https://github.com/soham1053/Learning-Reinforcement-Learning "GitHub repository of RL notes").